-This covers the setup costs involved when you obtain a new cat.
+This covers the setup costs involved when you adopt a new cat.

 Cat – This is hard to put a price on.
 Some people will obtain a cat for free from a friend or neighbour, some the shelter, pet shop or registered breeder.
 Breeds vary in price but range from $500 – 1000.
 Shelter cats are usually around the $100 – 150 range.
 Both costs may sound expensive when you compare it to getting a free cat, but most breeders and shelters have already paid to desex, vaccinate and microchip the cat, so the initial outlay isn’t expensive when you compare it to desexing, vaccinating and microchipping the ‘free’ cat you obtained from a friend or relative.
 There are many places to obtain a cat, too many to cover in this article, but I have tried to cover the basics.

-Desexing – If your cat hasn’t been desexed you will need to pay for this.
-Prices vary from vet to vet, but you are looking in the region of $100 – $200 for this.
+Desexing – Prices vary from vet to vet, but you are looking in the region of $100 – $200 for this.

-Microchipping – Microchipping is mandatory in NSW and I believe other states are or already have followed suit.
+Microchipping – Microchipping is compulsory in NSW and other states are following suit.
 Even if your state doesn’t require this, it is something to seriously consider as it is a permanent way to identify your cat should it go missing.
 Most veterinarians and shelters have scanners, making it quick and easy for you to be reunited with your pet should it get lost.
 Microchipping costs around $50

 Food and water bowls – These can be as cheap or expensive as you want.
-A rough guide would be $20
+An approximate guide is $20.

-Grooming brush – Certainly a requirement if you have a longhaired cat, and also useful for shorthaired cats.
+Grooming equipment – Certainly a requirement if you have a longhaired cat, and also useful for shorthaired cats.
 Costs around $20

 Litter trays – These can be as plain or fancy as you like.
 The average litter tray would be in the range of $20